 In May 2017 Superu released two reports summarising key points from the evaluations of the project published in December 2016:

-In 2016, Superu published the phase 2 results of the strategic evaluation in three reports:
+In 2016, Superu published the phase 2 results of the strategic evaluation:

 In 2015, the phase 1 strategic evaluation reports were published: